bryantco/datareportR/README.md

 x-axis is number of rows (1,000, 10,000, and 100,000), and the colors represent the numer of features (columns).
 On average, across a small set of 10 runs, it took a maximum overall of nearly 2 minutes to render the report for a dataset with 100,000 rows and 300 features.

+Benchmarks were performed on my personal machine, which has 32 GB of RAM.
+These benchmarks are *suggestive*, but the time  to run `datareportR` on your own computer might be different.

 ![](https://github.com/bryantco/datareportR/blob/main/_assets/benchmark_results.png)